eunices/bee-description-model/readme.md

   - `code/forecast/`
   - `code/evaluate/`
   - `code/validate/`
-- `model/`: where model artifacts are persisted, including
+- `model/`: where model artifacts are persisted (and should be empty at first instance), including:
   - `model/count_info_ref.data.R`: data for in validation
   - `model/count_info.data.R`: data for modelling
   - `model/fit.data`: model fit
   - `model/post.data`: posterior samples (count data)
-  - `model/forecast-<X>-yrs.data`: posterior forecast (count data) for `X` number of years into the future from the last date.
-Recommended to use 10 years.
   - `model/warnings.log`: warnings logged from `01-model.r`.
-May include stan warnings.
+May include stan warnings
   - `model/model.log`: model log, including model parameters and duration taken to run the stan model
-  - `model/results/*`: visualisations and summarised results (`csv` files)
+  - `model/results/*`: visualisations and summarised results (`csv` files) from the model
+  - `model/forecast/forecast-<X>-yrs.data`: posterior forecast (count data) for `X` number of years into the future from the last date.
+Recommended to use 10 years.
+  - `model/validate/*`: dataset and visualisation used in determining an appropriate window fore forecasting